-If you’ve lost your home to a tax sale in Missouri, you may be able to reclaim your property by “redeeming” it.
-(To redeem, you have to catch up on the delinquent taxes plus various other amounts.)
-However, if you miss the deadline to redeem, you won’t get another chance to get your home back in this manner.
+If you’ve lost your home to a tax sale in Missouri, you might be able to reclaim your property by “redeeming” it.
+To redeem, you have to catch up on the delinquent taxes plus various other amounts.
+But if you miss the deadline to redeem, you won’t get another chance to get your home back in this manner.

 In parts of Missouri, the county collector will sell your home at a public auction to the highest bidder if you become delinquent on your real property taxes.
 (To get details on tax sales in Missouri, see What Happens If I Don't Pay Property Taxes in Missouri.)

 General right to redeem.
-In Missouri, you can ordinarily reclaim your home within one year after the tax sale and up until the purchaser gets the deed to your home -- so long as the home sells on the collector's first or second sale attempt (Mo.
+In Missouri, you can ordinarily reclaim your home within one year after the tax sale and up until the purchaser gets the deed to your home—so long as the home sells on the collector's first or second sale attempt.
+(Mo.
 Ann.
-Stat. § 140.340; Wetmore v.
-Berger, 188 S.W.2d 949 (Mo.
-1945)).
+Stat. § 140.340, § 140.250).

 After the sale, you’ll receive notice about your right to redeem.

 When you’ll get notice if a purchaser buys the home at a first or second tax sale.
-Before the purchaser requests a deed to your home, and at least 90 days before the redemption period expires, the purchaser must send you a notice by first class and certified mail about your right to redeem (Mo.
+At least 90 days before the date when the purchaser is authorized to acquire the deed, the purchaser must send you a notice by first class and certified mail about your right to redeem.
+(Mo.
 Ann.
-Stat. § 140.405; Sneil, LLC v.
-Tybe Learning Center, Inc., 370 S.W.3d 562 (Mo. banc 2012)).
+Stat. § 140.405).

 You can redeem the home by paying the county collector:

-While Missouri law often permits a former owner to redeem a home after a tax sale, it is usually smart to take action before you fall behind in your property taxes, to make them more affordable.
+While Missouri law often permits a former owner to redeem a home after a tax sale, it's usually a good idea to take action before you fall behind in your property taxes, to make them more affordable.
 For example, you could:

 To read the statutes that discuss property tax sales and redeeming your home after such a sale in Missouri, go to Title X, Chapter 140 of the Missouri Revised Statutes.